johnwmillr/johnwmillr.github.io/_posts/2018-06-05-pitchfork-album-reviews.markdown

 {% include mpld3_lexdiv_vs_score.html %}

-There doesn't seem to be too strong of a correlation between lexical diversity and the Pitchfork score, but I plan to dig deeper into both sets of data to see what relationships there may still be.
+There doesn't seem to be too strong of a correlation between lexical diversity and the Pitchfork scores, but I plan to dig deeper into both sets of data to see what relationships there may still be.